geoserver/geoserver-history/doc/user/source/data/postgis.rst

    * - **Option**
      - **Description**
    * - :guilabel:`Workspace`
-     - Name of the workspace to contain the database.
-This will also be the prefix of any layer names created from tables in the database.
+     - Name of the workspace to contain the store.
+This will also be the prefix of all of the layer names created from the store.
    * - :guilabel:`Data Source Name`
      - Name of the database.
 This can be different from the name as known to PostgreSQL/PostGIS.
    * - :guilabel:`Description`